tungtungyan/21063325r-LeungYanTung-AAE6102-Assignment/README.md

 <!-- Introdution -->
 # Introdution
 <details open="open">
 This report uses the single-epoch data sets rcvr.dat and eph.dat to set up the linearized navigation equations and solve for user position and clock bias.
-Appendix A show the data file format of rcvr.dat and eph.dat.
+Appendix A shows the data file format of rcvr.dat and eph.dat.

 The linearized navigation equation: